omgoods/omgoods-contracts/docs/act/README.md

 ## Voting Process (`ACTVotingExtension`)

 - Depending on the governance model:
-    - `ConstitutionalMonarchy` - maintainer can propose an action.
+    - `Constitutional Monarchy` - maintainer can propose an action.
     - `Democracy` - any user with positive voting power in the previous epoch can propose an action.
 - The action is encoded as a self-call transaction the contract will perform if approved.
 - The voting power comes from the tracked balance in either the current or previous epoch, whichever is lower.